- Brand name

 If you are not sure whether you should be taking AURO-AMLODIPINE, talk to your doctor.

-Do not take AURO-AMLODIPINE to treat any other conditions unless your doctor says to.
+Do not use AURO-AMLODIPINE to treat any other conditions unless your doctor tells you to.

 Some self-help measures suggested below may assist your condition.

-- Weight - Your doctor may suggest losing some weight.
+- Your doctor or pharmacist can give you more information about these measures.
+Weight - Your doctor may suggest losing some weight.
 Some people may need a dietician to plan a suitable diet to help with weight loss.

 - Exercise - Regular exercise helps lower blood pressure and strengthens the heart.
 It is important not to overdo it.
 Before commencing regular exercise you should consult your doctor who will suggest the most suitable exercise for you.
 If you feel uncomfortable when exercising or experience symptoms such as unusual chest pain or breathlessness see your doctor.